 Anthony is a junior fellow at the Harvard Society of Fellows and assistant professor of Education at the Harvard Graduate School of Education.
 Recently, he wrote a feature for The New York Times Magazine’s Education Issue, based off his book and life experience as a low-income college student.
 His research has been cited by

 The New York Times, the Boston Globe, The Atlantic, The Huffington Post, The National Review, The Washington Post, American RadioWorks, WBUR, and MPR.
 “The Privileged Poor” was named the 2018 recipient of the Thomas J. Wilson Memorial Prize by Harvard University Press.

 We believe it's important to host this conference because of the many common themes that unite even the most disparate independent schools: the need for quality teachers and motivated students, the desire to produce students of integrity as well as intellect, and the tension between progress and tradition.
-Diversity is an ever-important issue for schools and candidates, an issue that we are committed to through strategies like our Diversity FORUM.
+Diversity is an ever-important issue for schools and candidates, an issue that we are committed to through strategies like this event.

 Watch a recap from FORUM/Diversity to see why you should be attending.